BBQ Chicken In A Foil Bag.

 I also used my imagination a lot pretending I was a bus or truck driver while sitting at the end of my bed.
 The rounded footboard would act as my steering wheels while I shifted my imaginary gear shift.
 I picked up and dropped off hundreds of imaginary passengers while driving my imaginary bus inside my bedroom.

 When we got the television, it was perfect timing for me.
 Back in the early 70’s City-Tv was channel 79 on the UHF dial.
-City featured the Friday night Baby Blue Movie at midnight.
+City-Tv featured the Friday night Baby Blue Movie at midnight.
 All the boys at school would always talk about the previous week's movie.
 And not wanting to look like a stick in the mud, I talked as if I watched them also although I never really did because I had no TV.

-My number one mission would now be to watch the Baby Blue Movie on our new hand me down television every Friday night.
+My number one mission would now be to watch the Baby Blue Movie on our old hand me down television every Friday night.
 My mother knew all about the movies and she had already forbidden me from ever watching such filth while living under her roof.
 The one thing I always had to remember was to have a little square patch of black hockey stick tape at the ready.
-When our television was turned off a tiny bright white spot would appear on the center of the screen for about ten minutes before disappearing.
+When our television was turned off a tiny bright white spot would appear on the center of the screen for about ten minutes before slowly disappearing.
 I kept the volume very low and always had an ear open towards my mother’s bedroom down the hall.

 I was now able to watch hockey on television when my mother would allow me.
 I no longer had to listen to games on the radio or walk over to a friend’s house to watch the Leafs play.
 Back in the early seventies, the Leafs were on television just twice a week, Saturday nights on CBC and Wednesday nights on CTV.